anhcraft/momo-api/README.md

 - `noti/trans.go` contains stuff to browse transactions
 - `noti#InitTransfer` to init the transaction (MoMo will pre-check available balance at this stage)
 - `noti#ConfirmTransfer` to confirm the transaction

+# Internal
+- If you want to extend the API or simply change the app version, you have to touch the internal code of MoMo.
+This can be done by downloading the apk of MoMo and use a Java decompiler.
+- To analyze the connection, install Charles to capture the packets (both in your phone & PC)
+  + Phone: connects to your PC's IP
+  + PC: acts as middleware to filter and analyze network activities
+- All common MoMo endpoints are listed at `utils/constants.go`
+- MoMo uses SSL and some secure APIs may require additional encryption
+- To find out the app version, check out the info of an arbitrary request to the MoMo servers